oiad/ZSC/README.md

 * original install url: https://github.com/EpochSC/SingleCurrencyStorage
 * original discussion url: https://epochmod.com/forum/topic/28493-alpha-release-single-currency-30-storage-default-hive-no-global-banking/

-* Tested as working on a blank Epoch 1.0.6+ and OverWatch 0.25 server ***(THIS IS FOR OVERWATCH!)***.
+* Tested as working on a blank Epoch 1.0.6+ and OverWatch 0.25 server.
 * Designed to minimize duping/glitching of bank related saving with nearby players (checkWallet etc).
 * Lots of code snippets taken from the original Zupa release thread to stop multiple people checking wallet/depositing into the same safe etc.
-* Does not support depositing/withdrawing from vehicles, since I only wanted my players to trade with unlocked lockboxes/safes.
-You can change this if you like.
+* Supports multiple configuration types, Safes/lockboxes only, vehicles only, safes/lockboxes AND vehicles.
+* No global banking.

 # Install:

 * This install basically assumes you have NO custom variables.sqf or compiles.sqf or fn_selfActions.sqf, I would recommend diffmerging where possible.
-* This has all the config traders set up for epoch 1.0.6 items and OverWatch guns/items. ***YOU WILL NEED TO EDIT THESE IF YOU DO NOT WANT OVERWATCH.***
+* This has all the config traders set up for epoch 1.0.6 items and OverWatch guns/items.
+You will need to install the specific version you want to use, See install notes further down.

 **[>> Download <<] (https://github.com/oiad/ZSC/archive/master.zip)**